dimosr/dimosr.github.io/_posts/2018-04-02-The-tech-books-you-must-read.md

 ![Blog post introductory image](../assets/img/posts/book_shelf.jpg "Photo by Engin Akyurt from Pexels")

 This post is part of the ["Things you MUST do (if you haven't yet)" series]({{ site.baseurl }}{% post_url 2018-03-25-The-things-you-must-do %}), covering books about technology and software.
-If you want to read a bit more of my rumbling on why I started doing this, feel free to read the original post, linked above.
+If you want to read a bit more of my rambling on why I started doing this, feel free to read the original post, linked above.

 This post contains some of the best tech books I've read so far.
 Every suggestion comes with a brief summary of what I gained from each book and why I think it's worth investing the time to read it.
 Similar to all the posts belonging in this series, keep in mind this is a (constant) work-in-progress, so entries might be added without further notice.